How to Start Investing

 Low-Risk Investments

-Investing in lower-risk investments means you're less likely to lose money, but your returns will probably take a hit.
+Investing in lower-risk investments means you're less likely to lose money, but your returns will likely be lower over time.
 These investments include:

 High-Risk Investments

-High-risk investments usually offer better potential returns than low-risk assets, but you may be more likely to lose money.
+Higher-risk investments usually offer better potential long-term returns than low-risk assets, but you may be more likely to lose money.
 These include:

 Mutual funds and exchange-traded funds (ETFs) generally offer a safer way to invest in stocks.
 They pool money from investors to purchase a mix of stocks, bonds and other securities.
 That can help spread out investment risk and provide built-in diversification.